 - Customer service: answering phones and emails, making small cash transactions, answering questions about who we are and what we do, and more.

 - Grunt work, such as assembling furniture, restocking supplies, helping us tidy up the office, setting up for events and classes.

 The Operations Intern helps support all systems and programs at GrubStreet by conducting comparative research of vendors and system options, acting as the steward of the GrubStreet space, and providing assistance in drafting reports and manuals.
-Familiarity with excel is helpful, but what's most important is a comfort with numbers, attention to detail, and a positive attitude.
+They assist the reception team answering phones and calls from our community members and the public.
+Familiarity with Google Apps is helpful, but what's most important is a comfort with numbers, attention to detail, and a positive attitude.
 The intern will learn about the financial and operations side of running a creative organization.